apache/trafficserver/doc/admin-guide/files/ssl_server_name.yaml.en.rst

 the defaults.
 This is done during the inbound connection processing and be some outbound properties can be overridden again later, such as via :file:`remap.config` or plugins.

-By default this is named :file:`ssl_server_name.config`.
+By default this is named :file:`ssl_server_name.yaml`.
 The file can be changed by settting :ts:cv:`proxy.config.ssl.servername.filename`.
 This file is loaded on start up and by :option:`traffic_ctl config reload` if the file has been modified since process start.